-- Properly ground the drive according to local electrical code. - Connect the ground lug to the branch circuit or service ground conductor.
+- Properly ground the drive according to local electrical code. - Connect the ground lug to the branch circuit or service ground conductor. - Resistance to ground measurement must be 25 Ohms or less, according to the National Electric Code.

 Table 3 - Ground Wire Specifications